-Form I: An Introduction to Literature (examinable internally)
+Form 1: An Introduction to Literature (examinable internally)

 For this level, students should study at least ONE type of text, although it is recommended that students be exposed to all three genres.
-Choice should be made from the following texts:
+Choice may be made from the following texts:

-- When Lightning Strikes Nicholas Bushy Mani (Macmillan) •
+- When Lightning Strikes Nicholas Bushy Mani

-- Small Affairs Ken Rowley •
+- Small Affairs Ken Rowley

-- Tale Of Tamari Shimmer Chinodya •
+- Tale Of Tamari Shimmer Chinodya

 - High Life Low Life A. Battersby

-- Reading Matters Dorothy Dyer And Glynis Lloyd (compilers) (Cambridge) Short Stories, Poetry, Drama
+- Reading Matters Dorothy Dyer And Glynis Lloyd (compilers) Short Stories, Poetry, Drama

-- Poetry for pleasure Sadler & Hayler •
+- Poetry for Pleasure Sadler & Hayllar